grpc/grpc.github.io/_posts/2018-03-06-so-you-want-to-optimize-grpc-part-1.md

 the very basics of how to approach and think about optimization.
 Always make sure to measure before and after your changes, and use these measurements to guide your optimizations.

-In Part 2, we will continue optimize the server part of the code.
+In [Part 2](/blog/optimizing-grpc-part-2), we will continue optimizing the server part of the code.